ying-tang/help-documentation/_neutron/network_ip_availability.md

 > neutron net-ip-availability-show internal
 ```

-This command returns output something like this example:
+This command returns output something similar to this example:

 ```
 +------------------------+-------------------------------------------------------------------------------------------------+